phonosync/templateproject/README.md

 2. execute `quarto render` from the `docs` folder
 3. run `quarto publish gh-pages` (generates and pushes a branch called `gh-pages`)
 4. make sure that github pages is configured to serve the root of the `gh-pages` branch
-4. add the definition of the action `.github/workflows/publish.yml` (see below)
+4. add the definition of the github action workflow `.github/workflows/publish.yml` (see below)
 5. check all of the newly created files (including the `_freeze` directory) into the `main` branch of the repository
 6. `docs/build` is excluded by the `.gitignore`
 7. then push to `main`

-`.github/workflows/publish.yml`:
+Github action workflow configuration file to add in `.github/workflows/publish.yml`:
 ```yaml
 on:
   workflow_dispatch: